Content Atomization: How to Build a Social Media Bomb [Infographic]

 The executive summary is a very short and concentrated teaser of your main content.
 Create it to generate initial interest that will lead to deeper engagement.
 You can use this if you plan to sell the main material of your great content.
 Also, executive summary type of teaser can be a great tool to direct visitors to your lead magnet.

 Similarly to slides load this to SlideShare and Scribd.
 Let people know through your newsletter and social media channels.
 In all your writing tasks you will benefit from the daily writing habit.

 Make infographics, graphs, and other colorful material from your content.
 Even if you are presenting only a few key statistics then make them visual.

 Images are easy to consume and spread.
 Upload your images to Flickr and other image sites.
 Use the highest resolution possible.
 You can also create PDF versions of the images and distribute them through SildeShare and Scribd.
-Share the content in your social channels and mailing lists.
+Share the content on your social channels and mailing lists.

 Snippets, Expand Your Content

 Extract important facts and data from your content and go in-depth.
-It is almost always possible to expand a paragraph or sub-section to stand on its own.
+It is almost always possible to expand a paragraph or subsection to stand on its own.
 For example, every point on this list could be a stand-alone blog post.

 Ask for feedback and opinions on specific issues from your visitors and expand on that.
 Format the snippets as blog posts and distribute trough social media channels.
 You can send an overview or digest of the snippets to your mailing list.

 Organize events to announce great content.
 You can organize announcement events in real life or online.
 But don’t stop there stretch the material you have as long as possible.